qafedev/forms-conversion-documentation/forms-to-adf/ADFDynamicDropDowns.md

 ##Post Generation Steps

-Only change you have do after conversion is to change the SQLQuery based on the FMB.
+The only change you have to make after conversion is to change the SQLQuery based on the FMB.

 Make sure ValueField and DisplayNameField are used as alias for the columns.

-For example if actual select statement for populating the drop down is ,
+For example; if actual select statement for populating the drop down is ,

 ```sql
     SELECT distinct content_name , to_char(mentc_id) mentc_id